 As for today, there are more than 1900 items registered that are in different stages.
 Since it is impossible to analyze all of them and most probably, they would have changed by the time you read this, I just selected a couple of them to give a hint on what the future C# language releases will bring to us (normally, a C# 9.0 version) and describe what kind of ideas are discussed in this process.

-These are two of the most discussed ideas and selected for C# releases:
+These are two of the most discussed methods, selected for C# releases:

 - Default interface methods